The Atlantic Companion · Wild Atlantic Way · Cork

 We're glad you're here.

 Clonakilty — Cloich na Coillte, 'the stone of the woods' — is the first proper West Cork town once you leave Kinsale behind.
-A planned 17th-century town with a tidy diamond, painted shopfronts and an unusually lively pub-and-music scene for its size.
-Edward de Cogan founded it in 1605; Michael Collins was born four miles up the road in 1890.
-The black pudding made here since 1880 is the one you've eaten in every Irish breakfast since.
+It developed as a planned 17th-century town and still shows it: a tidy diamond, painted shopfronts, and an unusually lively pub-and-music scene for its size.
+Michael Collins was born nearby at Woodfield, Sam's Cross, in 1890.
+The black pudding made here since 1880 is long associated with the town and known well beyond West Cork.

 West Cork begins here.
 Beach, black pudding, and a serious music town.